MacLemon/CongressChecklist/README.md

 ### Cosmetics
 - Make up
-- Nail polish
+- Nail polish, also handy to secure screws on your laptop and have a tamper indicator, especially when using one with glitter.
 - Nail polish remover
 - Nail scissors
 - Nail file
-- Razor (with spare blades / plus charger if it is an electrical one)
+- Razor (with spare blades / plus cable/charger if it is an electrical one)
 - Shaving soap
 - Shaving brush
 - Lipstick/lipgloss